-The rail network is controlled by a variety of signalling systems, ranging from modern electronic installations to the older mechanical types usually to be found on secondary routes.
+The rail network is controlled by a variety of signalling systems, ranging from modern electronic installations to the older mechanical types.
 Electronic signalling systems operate points and signals remotely from signalling centres, though the extent of control can vary according to the scope of the re-signalling scheme that replaced the older signal boxes.
 Mechanical signalling is usually operated by cables and levers, controlled from a local signal box which covers a relatively short length of line.